 With no known cause, juvenile arthritis, also known as pediatric rheumatic disease, is a broad term used to describe the many autoimmune and inflammatory conditions that can develop in children under 16 years of age.

 - Juvenile idiopathic arthritis (JIA).
-Considered the most common form of arthritis, JIA includes six subtypes: oligoarthritis, polyarthritis, systemic, enthesitis-related, juvenile psoriatic arthritis or undifferentiated.
+Considered the most common form of arthritis, JIA includes six subtypes: oligoarthritis, polyarthritis, systemic, enthesitis-related, juvenile psoriatic arthritis, or undifferentiated.

 - Juvenile dermatomyositis.
 An inflammatory disease, juvenile dermatomyositis causes muscle weakness and a skin rash on the eyelids and knuckles.

 - Juvenile lupus.
 Lupus is an autoimmune disease.
-The most common form is systemic lupus erythematosus, or SLE.
-Lupus can affect the joints, skin, kidneys, blood and other areas of the body.
+The most common form is systemic lupus erythematosus or SLE.
+Lupus can affect the joints, skin, kidneys, blood, and other areas of the body.

 - Juvenile scleroderma.
-Scleroderma, which literally means “hard skin,” describes a group of conditions that causes the skin to tighten and harden.
+Scleroderma, which means “hard skin,” describes a group of conditions that causes the skin to tighten and harden.

 - Kawasaki disease.
 This disease causes blood-vessel inflammation that can lead to heart complications.

 - Mixed connective tissue disease.
-This disease may include features of arthritis, lupus dermatomyositis and scleroderma, and is associated with very high levels of a particular antinuclear antibody called anti-RNP.
+This disease may include features of arthritis, lupus dermatomyositis, and scleroderma, and is associated with very high levels of a particular antinuclear antibody called anti-RNP.

 Arthritis Treatment Options